cesarbds/IA368ii/README.md

 ## Initiate the scene **Evaluation scene3.2_students.ttt**

+The CoppeliaSim scene is available [here](src/ia368_pkg/autodocking/Evaluation scene3.2_students.ttt).
+You need to move this scene to your `roomba docking` directory.
 To run the ROS 2 ↔ CoppeliaSim bridge:
 ```bash
 ros2 launch ia368_pkg remoteAPI_ROS2_bridge.launch.py
 ```